GoogleCloudPlatform/gatekeeper-securitycenter/README.md

     should report findings, in the format
     `organizations/[ORGANIZATION_ID]/sources/[SOURCE_ID]`; and

--   if you use
-    [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)
-    in your GKE cluster (recommended), the Google service account to bind to the Kubernetes service account of the controller.
-The Google service account must have the
-    [Security Center Findings Editor](https://cloud.google.com/iam/docs/understanding-roles#security-center-roles)
-    role or equivalent permissions on the Security Command Center source, or at the organization level.
+-   if you use a Google Kubernetes Engine (GKE) cluster with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) (recommended), the Google service account to bind to the Kubernetes service account of the controller.
+The Google service account must have the [Security Center Findings Editor](https://cloud.google.com/iam/docs/understanding-roles#security-center-roles) role or equivalent permissions on the Security Command Center source, or at the organization level.